The Wedding Ceremony

 For an outdoor wedding, you may choose between our Waterfall Garden and the Woodland Garden.
-Our gardens, full of flowers and birdsong, are a poetic places to wed.
+Our gardens, full of flowers and birdsong, are poetic places to wed.
 Sounds of our waterfalls will provide the perfect background for your very romantic event.

 A deer may wander by to watch you wed, and you are sure to be celebrated by butterflies among the flowers and birds singing overhead.
 Rose petals will be strewn in the bride's path.
-Up to eighty guests have plenty of room in either garden.
+Up to 60 guests have plenty of room in either garden.

 The Waterfall Garden is highlighted by an extravagant wrought iron wedding arch that we designed and built specially for a "secret garden" theme.
 The flowered, leafy arch beautifully frames couples for wedding photos.